dqops/dqo/docs/checks/column/uniqueness/unique-percent.md

 **unique percent** checks

 **Description**
-Column level check that ensures that there are no more than a maximum number of nulls in a monitored column.
+Column level check that ensures that the percentage of unique values in a column does not exceed the minimum accepted count.

 ___

 ## **unique percent**

 **Check description**
-Verifies that the percentage of unique values in a column does not exceed the minimum accepted count.
+Verifies that the percentage of unique values in a column does not exceed the minimum accepted percent.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|